 For the partner who has been routinely rejecting their partner's efforts with regard to this language, whether or not they previously had any conscious idea of the consequences of their past responses, it's well worth considering letting a partner know that past reactions, verbal and/or non verbal, to expressed Words of Affirmation may not have been helpful.
 Such acknowledgement and/or an apology can encourage further application of the WoA love language.

 Habitual or learned behaviour that gets us what we want in the short-term is sometimes unconscious.
 When it comes to this love language not working, often there is at least some fault on both sides so some honest soul searching, concession and plain speaking is called for.

-If Your Words of Affirmation are Constantly Being Rejected
+What to Do If Your Words of Affirmation Are Constantly Being Rejected

 You may want to consider showing your partner this article to hopefully give them some food for thought and insight into the WoA love language.

-Again, do persevere, even if your partner doesn't acknowledge their past rejections, because in the end it will be so worth it.
-Meanwhile, click here for unique examples of Words of Affirmations aplenty for husbands, boyfriends, wives or girlfriends which you can adapt to suit your own circumstances.
+Again, persevere even if your partner doesn't acknowledge their past rejections, because in the end it will be so worth it.
+There are plenty of unique examples of Words of Affirmation that you can use on your husband, boyfriend, wife or girlfriend that you can adapt to suit your own circumstances.

 © 2013 Ebonny